All Articles

 • Vomiting

 "Occasionally, there are no symptoms of hepatitis.
 Children under age 6 may have no symptoms," says Dr. Rodriguez-Báez.
-"If you suspect you or your child has been in contact with someone infected with hepatitis A, B or C, it's important to contact your primary care provider right away for testing and treatment."
+"If you suspect you or your child has been in contact with someone infected with hepatitis A, B or C, it's important to contact your pediatrician right away for testing and treatment."

 How can I protect my child?